 Dogs that are naturally bursting with energy will probably become overexcited by over-the-top praise.
 That might lead to unwanted barking, jumping, or a case of the zoomies, which can derail your training session.
 You want to be able to go right into another trick or task shortly after the reward.

-If you have a multi-dog household, be very careful that you don’t favour one over the others.
+If you have a multi-dog household, be very careful that you don’t favor one over the others.

 Dogs are sensitive animals and very quickly pick up on your mood.
-If one dog detects that you favour other housemates over him, the pup could become jealous and aggressive toward the perceived favourite.
+If one dog detects that you favor other housemates over him, the pup could become jealous and aggressive toward the perceived favorite.

 That dog will also lose confidence and develop an inferiority complex, thinking that he will always be second best, regardless of how much he tries to please you.

 Don't Be Afraid to Try New Things